roggersanguzu/CYBER-SHUJAA-CISCO-ETHICAL-HACKER-TRAINING/README.md

 * step 1: nslookup
 * step 2: set type=ns
 * step 3: cisco.com (The Domain name of Concentration)
+* server n1.cisco.com // This will then give the Details of the Second Name server.
+* set type=any // This will give all the necessary information the needed Domain.
 # //Option Two
 *step 1: nslookup
 * step 2: set type=ns